 Data relating to all sample demographics and characteristics were checked for any significant differences between the insecure-organised and unresolved groups.
 There was a significant difference between the groups with regards to gender [2 (1, N = 24) = 8.39, p = .004], with males being more likely to be classified as unresolved than females.
 As with the analysis between clinical and non-clinical groups, this was not accounted for in the following data analyses, owing to the small sample size and associated risks of a weakened model.

 Table IV compares the insecure-organised and unresolved groups on the psychological distress and positive well-being indices of the PTOS-ID II, and interpersonal functioning as measured by the IIP-32.
 There were no differences in psychological distress between groups [t (18.87) = -0.88, p = .392], and no significant differences in positive well-being between groups (U = 55.5, p = .600).
-There were also no significant differences in the median interpersonal functioning scores between the insecure-organised and unresolved groups (U = 53.0, p = .498)
+There were also no significant differences in the median interpersonal functioning scores between the insecure-organised and unresolved groups (U = 53.0, p = .498).

 INSERT TABLE IV ABOUT HERE